Skip to content

 In August 2020, Demo Finland started to support, through its partner organisation Westminster Foundation for Democracy (WFD), the capacity building of Kenyan political parties in the inclusion of persons with disabilities and to strengthen the civil and political rights of PWDs.

-The project activities include trainings to representatives of 13 political parties in Kenya on the involvement and importance of the participation of PWDs in democracy and also raise awareness on the challenges faced by PWDs in politics.
-Parties will also be supported during the project on mainstreaming disability inclusion in policy issues.
-In addition, the project will support civil society organisations and DPOs to better engage and advocate to political parties and other duty bearers for the inclusion of PWDs in politics.
+The project activities include trainings to representatives of 20 political parties in Kenya on the involvement and importance of the participation of PWDs in democracy and on the challenges faced by PWDs in politics.
+Parties are also supported on mainstreaming disability inclusion in policy issues.
+In addition, the project supports civil society organisations and organisations of persons with disabilities to better engage and advocate to political parties and other duty bearers for the inclusion of PWDs in politics.
+The project builds co-operation with different political actors: electoral authorities, political parties, equality authorities and organisations of persons with disabilities.

 Results of our work